Installomator/Installomator/README.md

 ### Simple interface

-When used to install software, Installomator has a single argument: the identifier or name of the software to be installed.
+When used to install software, Installomator has a single argument: the label or name of the software to be installed.

 ```
 ./Installomator.sh firefox